Policy Briefs

 CFD analysis for membrane distillation optimization for wastewater treatment

 In the context of circular economy and of decarbonisation of the society, one of the uprising techniques for industrial wastewater treatment is the use of Membrane distillation (MD) system, because of its capabilities such as low carbon footprint, and being able to be coupled with waste thermal energies.
 However, the main drawback of these systems is the temperature polarization phenomenon which can lead to performance reduction.
 To overcome this problem, geometry modifications such as adding spacers in the system is considered.
 Thus, a simple geometry is built to study the thermal distribution through the system, and then the effects of adding spacers with different configurations is here investigated using Computational Fluid Dynamics (CFD) analysis.
 The different spacer configurations are characterised and their effect on MD performance are tested.
 The optimal configuration will be used, via 3D printing to confirm finding on an experimental setup on upcoming study.
-To read conference proceedings of SimHydro 2023, p.
+To read conference proceedings of ECO STP Conference 2023, p.
 208, click on image to the left.